 Not too often.
-Drinking in moderation helps to reduce harms to ourselves and others over time.
+Drinking small amounts of alcohol or reducing the amount you currently drink helps to reduce harms to ourselves and others over time.

-Tip: Keep less alcohol at home and set limits on how much you are going to drink each week, avoiding drinking on some days.
+Tip: Keep less alcohol at home and avoid drinking most days of the week.

 Only in safe contexts.
 Making informed decisions about where we drink helps to minimize alcohol-related harm.